 The Group mainly operates in the PRC and is exposed to foreign exchange risk arising from various currency exposures, primarily with respect to HK\$ and US\$.
 Foreign exchange risk arises from recognised assets and liabilities in foreign operations.
-The Group does not hedge against any fluctuation in foreign currency.
+The Group has entered into foreign currency forward contracts to mitigate foreign exchange exposure between US\$ and RMB in international coal trading business.

-At 31 December 2023, if RMB had weakened/strengthened by 1% against HK\$ with all other variables held constant, profit for the year would have been RMB323,000 higher/lower (31 December 2022: profit for the year would have been RMB402,000 higher/lower), mainly as a result of foreign exchange gains/ losses on translation of HK\$ denominated cash and cash equivalents, other receivables and other payables.
+At 31 December 2024, if RMB had weakened/strengthened by 1% against HK\$ with all other variables held constant, profit for the year would have been RMB23,000 higher/lower (31 December 2023: profit for the year would have been RMB323,000 higher/lower), mainly as a result of foreign exchange gains/ losses on translation of HK\$ denominated cash and cash equivalents, other receivables and other payables.

-At 31 December 2023, if RMB had weakened/strengthened by 1% against US\$ with all other variables held constant, profit for the year would have been RMB1,009,000 higher/lower (31 December 2022: profit for the year would have been RMB788,000 higher/lower mainly as a result of foreign exchange gains/losses on translation of US\$ denominated cash and cash equivalents.
+At 31 December 2024, if RMB had weakened/strengthened by 1% against US\$ with all other variables held constant, profit for the year would have been RMB1,761,000 higher/lower (31 December 2023: profit for the year would have been RMB1,009,000 higher/lower mainly as a result of foreign exchange gains/losses on translation of US\$ denominated cash and cash equivalents.